muneebafzal/minimal/index.md

 ##### About Me
 * * *

 I recently completed my PhD at New York University under the guidance of [Prof. Yi Fang](https://engineering.nyu.edu/faculty/yi-fang){:target="_blank"}.
-My research focuses on computer vision with a particular emphasis on fairness, foundational models, medical imaging, and self-supervised learning.
+My research focuses on responsible AI and computer vision with a particular emphasis on fairness, foundational models, medical imaging, and self-supervised learning.

 During my PhD, I had the opportunity to gain valuable research experience at the [Harvard Ophthalmology AI Lab](https://ophai.hms.harvard.edu/){:target="_blank"} at Harvard Medical School.
 Additionally, I acquired industry experience as a Machine Learning Research Scientist intern at the [Bosch Center for AI](https://www.bosch-ai.com/).